artefactual/atom-docs/admin-manual/installation/linux/ubuntu-trusty.rst

 .. code-block:: bash

-   mysql -h localhost -u root -p -e "GRANT INDEX, CREATE, SELECT, INSERT, UPDATE, DELETE, ALTER, LOCK TABLES ON atom.* TO 'atom'@'localhost' IDENTIFIED BY '12345';"
+   mysql -h localhost -u root -p -e "GRANT ALL ON atom.* TO 'atom'@'localhost' IDENTIFIED BY '12345';"

 Note that the ``INDEX``, ``CREATE`` and ``ALTER`` privileges are only necessary during the installation process or when you are upgrading AtoM to a newer